 Travellers with disabilities

 Iceland is fairly well prepared for disabled travellers.
-Several hotels in Reykjavík and Akureyri have rooms specially designed for disabled guests, larger department stores are generally accessible to wheelchair users, while transport – including coastal ferries, airlines and a few public tour buses – can make provisions for wheelchair users if notified in advance.
+New hotels are required by law to make a percentage of their rooms accessible, while transport – including coastal ferries, airlines and a few public tour buses – can make provisions for wheelchair users if notified in advance.

-Your first contact in Iceland is Sjálfsbjörg, Reykjavík’s Disabled Association, at Hátún 12, 105 Reykjavík (wsjalfsbjorg.is, with some English content), whose staff can advise on accessible accommodation and travel around Iceland.
+Your first contact in Iceland is Sjálfsbjörg, Reykjavík’s Disabled Association, at Hátún 12, 105 Reykjavík (550 0360, sjalfsbjorg.is), whose staff can advise on accessible accommodation and travel around Iceland.
 Alternatively, contact service operators direct; details are listed throughout the guide.